-Good technical recruiters are able to gauge company culture fit and the ability to work well on a team.
+Good technical recruiters can gauge company culture fit and the ability to work well on a team.

-By listening well, they are also able to identify potential candidate concerns about salary, workplace arrangements, and opportunities to grow and advance.
+By listening well, they can also identify potential candidate concerns about salary, workplace arrangements, and opportunities to grow and advance.
 Detecting and addressing these concerns early and throughout the hiring process ensures that candidates are long-term fits.

 Technical Recruiter Interview Questions for Evaluating Judgment of Candidates: